Sen. Sanders asks Moderna not to hike COVID vaccine price

 "You propose to make the vaccine unaffordable for the residents of this country who made the production of the vaccine possible," wrote Sanders, who is set to become chairman of the Senate's Health, Education, Labor and Pensions later this month.
 "That is not acceptable."

-Bancel told the Wall Street Journal on Monday that Moderna is considering charging $110 to $130 a dose for the vaccine once the United States moves to a commercial market for the shots.
+Moderna has not settled on a price yet, but Bancel has said that a range of $110 to $130 a dose for the vaccine once the United States moves to a commercial market for the shots is reasonable given the value they create.

-The top end of that range is around 8 times the price in the earliest U.S. contracts for the vaccine and nearly 5 times the roughly $27 a dose the government paid for booster shots last year.
+The top end of that range is around eight times the price in the earliest U.S. contracts for the vaccine and nearly five times the roughly $27 a dose the government paid for booster shots last year.

+"While we are still in discussions with stakeholders on the price of our COVID-19 vaccines, Moderna is committed to pricing that reflects the value that COVID-19 vaccines bring to patients, healthcare systems, and society," Moderna said in an emailed statement.

+The company said that under the Affordable Care Act, its COVID-19 shots will continue to be available at no cost for most Americans.

 Sanders is a democratic socialist whose presidential campaigns have pushed the U.S. Democratic Party agenda leftward.
 The Vermont senator has railed against high drug prices and backed Medicare-for-all, and his chairmanship of the HELP committee could put drug companies in his crosshairs.